ministryofjustice/moj-design-system/app/views/components/add-another/README.md

 ### How it works

 There are 2 ways to use the add another component.
-You can use HTML or, if you’re using Nunjucks or the GOV.UK Prototype Kit, you can use the Nunjucks macros.
+You can use HTML or, if you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://govuk-prototype-kit.herokuapp.com/), you can use the Nunjucks macro.

 The add another component uses JavaScript.
 When JavaScript is not available, the page will reload with the additional form elements added to the page.